 A sternum rose design from the other day- part of a pair of same same but different sister tattoos!
 Two sisters came in and wanted similar but different tattoos.
 This client wanted her first tattoo on her sternum!
 That’s a hard spot to tattoo especially for a first timer, when you don’t know what to expect; but we got through it together! 🙌 Thanks so much! #rosetattoo #sternumtattoo #geometrictattoo

-Roses are abundant in the design scene for sternum tattoos.
-While pretty basic designs, they definitely work their magic.
-Other flower style designs are often used and will frequently extend from the underside of the breast, to the rib and sternum as a whole.
-I’m sure the pain of it was plentiful, but it was totally worth it!
+While roses are pretty basic designs, they definitely work their magic.
+Other flower style designs are often used and will frequently extend from the underside of the breast.

 Celebrities With Sternum Tattoos

-Rihanna’s sternum tattoo depicts the Egyptian goddess, Isis.
-Her sternum was the perfect canvas for the piece, and I love how much of what she wears displays it.
+Rihanna’s tattoo depicts the Egyptian goddess, Isis.
+Her chest was the perfect canvas for the piece, and I love how much of what she wears displays it.
 Rihanna is amazing in general, but she is honestly one of the most trendy celebrities in the world right now.

 Ruby Rose’s sternum tattoo is a crown, in tribute to graffiti artist Jean-Michel Basquiat.
 She faced a lot of controversy following its reveal, but more power to her for sticking to what she loves.
 Basquiat was killed in 1988, leaving behind a substantial repertoire of work that touched on life as it was.

 Nikita Dragun is a transgender social media influencer and well-known make-up artist.
-Her dragon sternum tattoo is an ode to her identity struggles with aligning how she felt internally with her outward appearance.
-Not only does she have the dragon on her sternum, but she also wears a giant tattoo of a dragon on her back.
-Her dragon is her power, and we love it!
+Her dragon tattoo is an ode to her identity struggles with aligning how she felt internally with her outward appearance.

 Melanie Martinez made her mark on the world in 2014, during season 3 of The Voice.
-She is an eccentric woman, but her tattoos are the important thing right now!
-She is covered with varied forms of cartoon characters and vintage-looking items.
-Her sternum tattoo in the shape of a gumball machine is definitely one of the more creative options I have seen.
-It’s adorable!
+Her chest tattoo in the shape of a gumball machine is definitely one of the more creative options I have seen.

-Joan Jett has not been in the spotlight very much in recent years, but this hard rock-and-roll babe definitely deserves some recognition for her sternum tattoo!
+Joan Jett hasn’t been in the spotlight very much in recent years, but this hard rock-and-roll babe definitely deserves some recognition.
 She’s got the letter “V” smack-dab in the middle of her chest.